QuakeWatch Server Manual

 Distribution System (QWIDS) provides an end-to-end implementation for

 reliable XML-based messaging.
-Its features include multi-platform
+Its features include

-messages, and missed-message tracking/recovery.
-QWIDS was
+archiving of messages, and missed-message tracking/recovery.

-developed as a next-generation
+QWIDS was developed as a next-generation earthquake notification

-notification system to alert users, in near real-time,
+system to alert users, in near real-time, of seismic data and vital

-seismic data and vital earthquake-hazards information following
+earthquake-hazards information following significant events.

 The QuakeWatch server operates as a "hub",

-receiving messages from one or more sources and passing them on to any
+receiving messages from one or more sources and passing them on to

-"feeder" modules.
+data from configurable "feeder" modules.

-The messages are then passed along to
+The messages are then passed along to QuakeWatch

-clients via a Notification Service CORBA-event-channel.
+clients via a Notification Service

-QuakeWatch server provides
+CORBA-event-channel.
+The QuakeWatch server provides support

 for resending requested messages, allowing clients to catch-up on